translate/translate/docs/commands/pofilter_tests.rst

 Checks that command line options are not translated.

-In messages that contain command line options, such as '--help', this test will check that these remain untranslated.
+In messages that contain command line options, such as :opt:`--help`, this test will check that these remain untranslated.
 These could be translated in the future if programs can create a mechanism to allow this, but currently they are not translated.
-If the options has a parameter, e.g. '--file=FILE', then the test will check that the parameter has been translated.
+If the options has a parameter, e.g. :opt:`--file=FILE`, then the test will check that the parameter has been translated.

 .. _pofilter_tests#printf: